MaxStalker/MaxStalker/README.md

 Hello, my name is **Max Daunarovich**.
 I am a **Front-End Developer** with, what I believe, quite rare skill - extensive knowledge and production experience in the field of User Interface and User Experience design.
+I live in the city of Minsk, Republic of Belarus.
+Father of 4 lovely little "rascals" 😂

 ## Hard Skills
 Being designer and developers is not an easy task and one need to know a lof of different tools and possess specific